truenas/middleware/docs/userguide/index.rst

 * Menu selections are italicized and separated by arrows.
 For example: :menuselection:`System --> Information`.

+* Commands that are mentioned within text are highlighted in :command:`bold text`.
+Command examples and command output are contained in green code blocks.

-* **bold text:** used to emphasize an important point or to represent a command written at the command line.
+* **bold text:** used to emphasize an important point.

 * *italic text:* used to represent device names, file name paths, or text that is input into a GUI field.